Curwen-Walker Lawyers is the oldest law firm in Ballarat.

 Adam Loftus Lynn was the first solicitor in Ballarat, having commenced practice in 1853 after working some months on the goldfields.
 Mr Lynn was actively involved in the Public Inquiry following the Eureka uprising in 1854 when he was briefed to appear for the relatives of the miner Scobie, whose death at the hands of the Publican Bentley and the unsatisfactory way this was handled by the authorities was one of the events leading up to the Eureka Stockade.

-Since November 2019, Tom Sullivan has taken over ownership of Curwen Walker & Co and will continue its long standing tradition of providing quality legal services to the Ballarat and Central Highlands region.
+Since November 2019, Tom Sullivan is the managing Director of Curwen Walker Lawyers and the firm will continue its long-standing tradition of providing quality legal services to the Ballarat and Central Highlands region.